Tap here to get 5 Secrets to Stress Free Dinners

 Making a Roux

 A roux is made whenever you combine a fat and flour.
-In my Bacon Jalapeño Creamed Corn (also amazing!) we use the rendered fat from the bacon to make the roux.
-In this recipe we use butter.
+In some recipes, like my New England Clam Chowder, we use rendered bacon fat.
+In this recipe we will be using butter as the fat.

 When you fully combine butter and flour the fat molecules coat the starch molecules, allowing them to disperse evenly in your sauce and thicken it.
 The key to a roux is two fold.
 First, you need to cook the butter and flour together to cook out the raw taste of the flour.
 Second, you need to slowly add your liquid (in this case whole milk) to the roux.
 Doing so will let the roux do its job properly and thicken up your sauce.